beatrupp/brblog/content/about.md

 ---
-title: "About"
-date: 2025-01-06
+date: 2025-01-01
-description: About
-image: images/2.jpg
-draft: false
+layout: about
 ---

-## Our Mission
+# About Us

-We are two passionate iOS developers blogging about our daily journey with Swift and mobile app development.
+We are a small team of passionate software engineers who love creating native apps for  platforms.
+We're blogging about our daily journey with Swift and mobile app development here.

-## Our Team